On 7 March 2022, the government introduced higher subsidies for families who have two or more children aged under five in early learning and care.

-For families to be eligible to receive any relevant subsidies, you will be required to have a myGov account linked to Centrelink.
+For families to be eligible to receive any relevant Child Care Subsidy (CCS), you will be required to have a myGov account linked to Centrelink.

 Through myGov you are able to complete a Child Care Subsidy assessment.
 Please note it is important you complete your assessment as soon as possible to ensure you receive your subsidy.

 We also suggest every family checks their details in myGov are correct as soon as possible to ensure a smooth transition.